20 Best Winter Destinations in Europe

 11. Edinburgh, Scotland

-Edinburgh is one of the most historic cities in the UK with gothic architecture, cobbled streets, castles and gardens.
+Edinburgh is one of the best UK winter destinations a historic city with gothic architecture, cobbled streets, castles and gardens.

 Edinburgh comes to life during winter, and if possible, try to visit for Hogmanay, where you can get to see street stalls, music, entertainment, free concerts, fireworks, ice skating and more.

 If possible, try to do a day trip to the highlands which look spectacular during winter.

 Transylvania is one of the most scenic locations in Europe where you can see world famous castles, medieval towns cathedrals, and Dracula's home.
 This region really is one of the best places to see in Romania.

 Transylvania in winter really is something out of a fairytale and during winter the mountains, towns and castles lined with snow.
 One of the benefits of visiting outside of the busy peak summer period, you will avoid all the tour groups and crowds.